function61/turbobob/docs/language-server-support/README.md

 The LSP support is in beta stage.
 It is working at least in my test setup and there isn't major hacks preventing wider use - but I haven't tested it more languages and editors yet.

-The following has been tested to work: Bob + Sublime Text + gopls.
+The following has been tested to work with Go code: Bob + Sublime Text + gopls.

 ### Known issues